Why Search – and SEO – Is Important

 Search matters because users matter.

-As technology continues to evolve, SEOs will constantly deal with new ways of searching, new devices to search on, and new types of searches (like voice search, or searches done by my oven) but the one thing that will remain constant is why people search.
+As technology continues to evolve, SEO professionals will constantly deal with new ways of searching, new devices to search on, and new types of searches (like voice search or searches done by my oven), but the one thing that will remain constant is why people search.
 The verbs aren’t going away.

-One day we might be overrun by AI or upload our consciousness into the singularity – but until then we’ll still need to solve problems and accomplish tasks – and some form of search will always be involved in that.
+One day we might be overrun by AI or upload our consciousness into the singularity – but until then, we’ll still need to solve problems and accomplish tasks – and some form of search will always be involved in that.

 Featured Image Credit: Paulo Bobita